DallasMorningNews/chartwerk-editor/docs/template-basics.md

 Obviously, writing template code with explicit calls to the `age` and `fatality` properties is a bad idea for reusability.

-Instead, we could recast our data to have predictable properties like `x` and `y` that will make our template code abstractable across any arbitrary data scheme.
+Instead, we could recast our data to have predictable properties like `x` and `y` that will make our template code abstractable across any arbitrary data schema.

 So how do we know which property in the original user data belongs to `x` and which to `y`?